jquery/learn.jquery.com/README.md

 ## About

-Spread across the internet is lot of information about how to learn and use jQuery.
-This content ranges in quality from excellent to terrible, and is often stuck inside CMSes where only the original author can ever update the content.
-The goal of this site is twofold
+The goal of this site is twofold:

-1. To serve as a central, trustworthy, narrative compendium of information about how to use jQuery and JavaScript
+1. To serve as a central, trustworthy, narrative compendium of information about how to use jQuery and JavaScript.
-2. To remain a timely, vibrant, and community-driven reference with a low barrier to contribution
+2. To remain a timely, vibrant, and community-driven reference with a low barrier to contribution.

-Much of the initial content - and spirit - is from [jQuery Fundamentals](https://github.com/rmurphey/jqfundamentals), an open-source book about jQuery, originally released in 2010 by [Rebecca Murphey](http://www.rebeccamurphey.com/) and bequeathed unto the jQuery Project to serve as the foundation for this site.
+Much of the initial content - and spirit - is from [jQuery Fundamentals](https://github.com/rmurphey/jqfundamentals), an open-source book about jQuery.
+The book was originally released in 2010 by [Rebecca Murphey](http://www.rebeccamurphey.com/) and bequeathed unto the jQuery Project to serve as the foundation for this site.

 ## How Does This Site Work